Acupuncture for endometriosis pain Melbourne

 - A heat pack or hot water bottle

-How do I book for acupuncture for endometriosis Melbourne?
+How do I book for endometriosis acupuncture pain relief session?

 Your initial consultation will include a full health analysis and guidance as to the best course of action in your particular circumstance.